ryrob30/mobile-services.en/help/using/acquisition-main/t-enable-acquisition.md

 ---
-description: Acquisition tracking must be enabled in the SDK configuration before you can track and report on marketing links.
+description: Acquisition tracking must be enabled in the SDK configuration before you can track and report on Marketing Links.
 keywords: mobile
-seo-description: Acquisition tracking must be enabled in the SDK configuration before you can track and report on marketing links.
+seo-description: Acquisition tracking must be enabled in the SDK configuration before you can track and report on Marketing Links.
 seo-title: Configure Acquisition
 solution: Marketing Cloud,Analytics
 title: Configure Acquisition